luzpaz/pivy_trackers-wiki/Scenegraph.md

 ### Event Structure

-The Event node structure is a switched group, allowing it's effects to influence siblings of it's parent switch.
+The Event trait adds a switched group, allowing it's effects to influence siblings of it's parent switch.
 This node structure may consist of one or more SoEventCallback nodes, which provide node-level input event notification for keyboard, mice, and other devices.